Figma vs. Sketch vs. Adobe XD: Which Design Tool Is Right for You?

 Sketch released its real-time collaboration capability in May 2021 to try and catch up with Figma in this area.
 Still, it's only available to those with subscriptions and a compatible Mac app version.
 Like Figma, this tool includes a browsable version history.
 You can also invite unlimited viewers to test prototypes or give feedback via the Sketch web app.

-Adobe’s Coediting tool lets you save a project to the cloud and invite other editors to design together in real time.
+Adobe’s Coediting tool lets you save a project to the cloud and invite other editors to design together in real-time.
 Projects are compatible across Mac and Windows computers, which makes this a more flexible option than Sketch but not quite as seamless as Figma.

-Tutorials: Both Figma and Adobe XD offer free tutorials, guides, and other learning materials to help you get familiar with the software and design.
+Learning a new tool takes time and may come with a learning curve.
+Adobe XD and Figma have a slight edge thanks to their collection of learning materials and tutorials.
+Both Figma and Adobe XD offer free tutorials, guides, and other learning materials to help you get familiar with the software and design.

 • Figma presents these as short written lessons and design exercises.